Away With The Steiners

 My favourite new purchase blue and white Kurta and matching white trousers from Cha Cha Saree Bazar.

-3. Get a SIM card
+3. Get a SIM Card

 I know our forefathers in travel used to overland all the way from Europe with just a paper map.
 But that doesn’t mean we need to feel guilty today for the convenience of modern travel connected with the internet.
 (Right?).

-We all rely so much on the internet these days.
 For your first time in Delhi it is useful to have mobile data for navigating, translating, booking accommodation and getting the most out of activities.
 Plus having mobile data is genuinely the best way of capturing all the incredible sights and sounds to share back home and on social media!

 Hotels and accommodation in India do (mostly) have WIFI (it’s not that outdated).
 But the truth is mobile data will make your first days in Delhi more relaxing so you can explore with confidence.